Krillh/Airzlinshire/Language/Majel/Majel.md

 ## Clauses

-In Majel, there are multiple types of clauses.
+In Majel, there is only one type of

-1. Declarative Clause: declarative clauses have a subject, object, and verb.
-Only 1 of these is needed to be explicit.
+### Explicit and Implicit Clause Parts

-### Explicit and Implicit Clause
+In many circumstances, it is common for a part of a clause to be omitted.
+This happens when the part is clear from context.
+This can be because it is the same as the previous clause, or some other context makes it obvious.